JoshW-G/peaDetection/README.md

 Author: Joshua Gardner
 Date: 28/04/2020

-This is the code to my Dissertation project: "Detecting specific foods in MRI scans using TensorFlow and RetinaNet implemented in Python.
+This is the code to my Dissertation project: "Detecting specific foods in MRI scans using TensorFlow and RetinaNet implemented in Python".

 ***IMPORTANT***
 Required/Versions used: